mwangiiharun/accelara/README.md

   - Concurrency (1-32 connections) - more is always better
   - Chunk size - bigger chunks = bigger problems, but faster downloads
   - Rate limits (download/upload) - bandwidth isn't free
-  - Theme (dark/light) - your eyes matter
+  - Theme (sync to OS, light, cyan) - your eyes matter, and dark mode is life
   - Sequential mode - for streaming when waiting is overrated
   - Timeouts and retries - servers are unreliable
+  - Keep seeding (torrents) - be a good citizen, share your bandwidth

 ### Live Stats - The Numbers That Matter